appcurve/olivia-party/README.md

-# fx-nx-prisma-stack (WIP)

-An example full-stack web-app project written in TypeScript and powered by NextJS (UI) + NestJS (API) with data persistence provided via Prisma + Postgres.
+# \[olivia-party\] - OliviaParty Accessibility Project

+Our project goal is to democratize the capability to design and build effective and affordable accessibility solutions for those with disabilities and special needs.

+OliviaParty started as a DIY side-project for a very special young girl with requirements that go beyond the scope of off-the-shelf accessibility aids.

+This repo houses the initiative to "productize" the solution for 1.0 release to the world under open source license:

+- OP-BOX
+  - OP-BOX-HW - simplified universal version of the hardware design that can be extend and customized
+  - OP-BOX-UI - react web app that interfaces with the hardware (generic USB gamepad + keyboards are also supported)
+  - OP-BOX-UP - a standalone linux-powered device that can run HW + UI in kiosk or mobile applications
+- OP-MANAGER - admin/caregiver web app to enable non-technical caregivers to manage features
+- OP-PUBLIC - public website to communicate the project and host a working deployment of the OP-BOX-UI

+Our website + a preview release is coming soon.

+Anything in this project is to be used at your — and your users' — own risk.

+## Project history

+The first hardware prototype was built using a commodity arcade joystick + buttons that interfaced with a React-powered UI that can be run by modern web browsers.

+The UI leveraged the lesser-known [GamePad API](https://developer.mozilla.org/en-US/docs/Web/API/Gamepad_API/Using_the_Gamepad_API) and [Web Speech API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Speech_API) and animated interactions with the react-spring library.

+Stable features included a "Video Mode" for cycling between YouTube videos and a "Speech Mode" for cycling between different phrases.

+Various experimental features were developed for fun + play including working foundations of a 3D world using WebGL.

+## Technologies

-The project is organized as a monorepo managed via the [Nx build system](https://nx.dev) with yarn serving as the node package manager.
+Apps and libraries are organized in a monorepo format managed by the [Nx build system](https://nx.dev) with yarn serving as the node package manager.

-The React front-end leverages react-query + react-hook-form and is styled using TailwindCSS.

-**Work-in-Progress**

-> This repo was created as an exercise by the author to build familiarity with Prisma, react-hook-form, react-query, and other libraries that are popular in the TypeScript + NodeJS + React ecosystems.
-I haven't had the opportunity to substantially work with these libraries yet in professional projects vs. their popular alternatives such as TypeORM, formik, etc.

-The code is far enough along that it can serve as a full-stack project starter that — at the time of writing — incorporates some of the best-known libraries in the TypeScript ecosystem.

-As of **2022-Q3** this is an active project that is being contributed to on a casual basis.
-The goal is to realize a viable reusable project boilerplate / 'SaaS starter' that includes several production-grade niceties and is ready to support a broad range of business and product ideas.
+- front-end: React powered by NextJS, leveraging react-query, react-hook-form, tailwindcss
+- back-end: nestjs + prisma + postgres
+- IaC (infrastructure): aws-cdk
+- hardware: ubuntu, ansible, arduino, intel SBC's

 ## Development

-Refer to `package.json` for the complete suite of script targets.
+Refer to `package.json` for the complete set of available `scripts`.

 ### Prerequisites

-This project should be run in linux/unix-based development environments such as linux (Windows users may use linux via WSL2) or MacOS.
+#### System requirements

+This project was developed in a linux-based development environment ([Ubuntu](https://ubuntu.com/desktop/developers)).

+- Windows users can run the project in a linux environment via [WSL2](https://learn.microsoft.com/en-us/windows/wsl/install).
+- MacOS is theoretically compatible however there may be issues with bash scripts.
+Running the project in an Ubuntu Docker environment is recommended.

+#### Software dependencies

+- git
-- Ensure nodejs + docker (with `docker compose`) + yarn v3+ are installed on your workstation
+- nodejs with yarn v3+
-- Create `.env` files based on the provided `.env.sample` files: substitute in the appropriate credentials as required, replacing any placeholder values.
-  - Do this in the project root folder and for each of the project's apps: `apps/api/.env` and `apps/ui/.env`.
-  - Ensure that `.env` files and any secrets or keys are _not_ committed to git or shared in any way
+- docker with `docker compose`
+- aws-cli

+### Local development dependencies

+#### Environment (env) files

+To run the project, environment (`.env`) files must be created with reasonable and valid values.
+Refer to corresponding `.env.sample` files as in-line reference/documentation.

+- `.env` (root of project folder)
+- `apps/ui/.env` + `apps/ui/.env.production`
+- `apps/api/.env`

+Please take care to ensure that you keep any secrets such as passwords are secure and do not commit or push any `.env` files to version control.

+#### Running the development server

-- Install project dependencies by running `yarn` from the root of the project folder
+Install project dependencies by running `yarn` in the root of the project folder.

-### Docker

-Run `yarn docker:up` to start development dependencies (postgres) via `docker compose`.

-Stop the containers with `yarn docker:down` (this command is equivalent to `docker compose down`).

-### Local development server
+The development database server (postgres) can be started with `yarn docker:postgres:up`.

+> This project exposes postgres on non-standard port `5482` to help avoid potential local conflicts with the postgres default port `5432`.
+Refer to `docker-compose.yml` for the Docker configuration.

+Run `docker compose down` to stop all Docker containers.

+Once the database server is running:

+- Generate the Prisma client with `yarn prisma:generate`.
+- Push any changes to the Prisma schema to the database with `yarn prisma:db:push`.
+- Optionally run the database seed script to populate the database with dummy/dev data: `yarn prisma:db:seed`.

-Start the UI (NextJS) and API (NestJS) development servers via nx with: `yarn start`.
+Local development servers for project UI + API may be started with: `yarn start`.

-The UI will start on <http://localhost:4200/> with the back-end API available at <http://localhost:4200/api> via proxy.
+You can stop a running dev server by sending it a SIGINT signal (<kbd>CONTROL</kbd> + <kbd>C</kbd>)

-The back-end API runs on port 3333.
+The back-end API runs on port `3333` and the front-end UI on port `4200`.

+The UI may be accessed in your web browser at <http://localhost:4200/> when the dev server is running.

+The API is available at <http://localhost:4200/api> due to proxy configuration in `apps/ui/proxy.conf.json`.

-Stop/restart the development servers after making significant changes to project structure, and after installing/updating/removing any package dependencies.
+The development server should be stopped + restarted after changing package dependencies or making any significant changes to libraries or the project structure.

+Run tests with `yarn test:all`

+Run build with `yarn build:all`.

+The UI ships as a [NextJS static HTML export](https://nextjs.org/docs/advanced-features/static-html-export).
+Create a fresh export with the command: `yarn export:ui:prod`.

+Build output can be found in the project `dist/` folder.

+Run `nx graph` to generate a diagram of the dependencies within the Nx workspace.

+Refer to the helper scripts in `scripts/workflow/`.
+These may need to be modified to work with your local environment.

 ### Working with Prisma

-Refer to the Prisma docs to understand the [developer workflow](https://www.prisma.io/docs/guides/database/developing-with-prisma-migrate).
+Refer to the [Prisma docs](https://www.prisma.io/docs/) to understand its [developer workflow](https://www.prisma.io/docs/guides/database/developing-with-prisma-migrate).

-Prisma can be managed via the following scripts:
+This project defines the following helper script targets in `package.json`.

 - `yarn prisma:generate`
 - `yarn prisma:migrate:dev`